spacemeshos/go-spacemesh/README.md

 Close and reopen powershell to load the new PATH.
 You can then run the command `make install` followed by `make build` as on UNIX-based systems.

 ### Running a Local Testnet
-- You can run a local Spacemesh Testent with 6 full nodes, 6 user accounts, and 1 POET support service on your computer using docker.
+- You can run a local Spacemesh Testnet with 6 full nodes, 6 user accounts, and 1 POET support service on your computer using docker.
 - The local testnet full nodes are built from this repo.
 - This is a great way to get a feel for the protocol and the platform and to start hacking on Spacemesh.
 - Follow the steps in our [Local Testnet Guide](https://testnet.spacemesh.io/#/README)